Are you thinking of hiking Volcan Villarrica in Pucon, Chile? Then check out my guide packed full of info all about the Villarrica volcano hike!

-I tentatively put my gas mask on, securely sealing it in place before climbing the final few hundred metres to the summit.
-There, waves of sulphur were pouring off the active volcano making my eyes water, but still I was grinning from ear to ear.
+I tentatively put on my gas mask, securely sealing it in place before climbing the final few hundred metres to the summit.

-To the right of my I could see the crater of Volcano Villarrica, the rock tinged yellow from all the sulphurous gas, while to my left I could see a huge white glacier, a place where hardly anyone steps foot.
+To the right of me I could see the crater of Villarrica Volcano, the rock tinged yellow from all the sulphurous gas, while to my left I could see a huge white glacier, a place where hardly anyone steps foot.

-Turning around, I looked down the volcano past all the ice and snow to the lake in Pucon glistening in the midday sun, seeing just how far we had come in one morning.
+Turning around, I looked down the volcano past all the ice and snow to Lake Pucon glistening in the midday sun.
+It was amazing seeing how far we’d come in just one morning.

 My alarm went off at 5:30am.
 Not the earliest of starts, but still enough to question what I was doing.

-Armed with my packed lunch and water for the day, I walked the 10 minutes from my hostel to Summit Chile, the guys who I was climbing Volcano Villarrica with for the day.
+Armed with my packed lunch and water for the day, I walked the 10 minutes from my hostel to Zenit Travel, the guys who I was climbing Volcan Villarrica with for the day.

-There, I grumbled a hello to everyone as they already had their kit laid out before them, and in almost solemn silence we started packing our bags for the hike to the top of Villarrica.
+There, I grumbled a hello to everyone as they already had their kit laid out before them.
+Almost in solemn silence, we started packing our bags for our hike that day.

-Despite the early hour, Claudio, the owner and chief guide of Summit Chile, was already working at a million miles an hour making sure everyone was happy and comfortable with their kit, stating that it was a good day for climbing.
+Despite the early hour, Agustin, the owner and chief guide of Zenit Travel, was already working at a million miles an hour making sure everyone was happy and comfortable with their kit, stating that it was a good day for climbing.

 After a 45 minute ride, we arrived at the car park in Villarrica National Park at the bottom of the volcano.

-After a brief demonstration from Claudio on how to climb (keep those knees bent people!), we walked a short way to the ski lift.
+After a brief demonstration from Agustin on how to climb (keep those knees bent people!), we walked a short way to the ski lift.

-From here you can clearly see the summit of Volcano Villarrica, far off into the distance.
+From here you can clearly see the summit of Volcán Villarrica, far off into the distance.
 I’m not going to lie, it looked pretty daunting.

 Peacefully swaying back and forth as we slowly crawled higher, the view of the volcano became clearer and clearer.
 The anticipation grew.
 It was time to climb.